Transportation

 Colorado Springs Transportation

-- Colorado’s transportation infrastructure is in mediocre condition, but is generally in line with our comparison city’s states, where Texas scored a C, and Idaho scored a C-.
-Colorado is also right in line with the nation’s grade of C-.
-(American Society of Civil Engineers)1
+- As of 2020, Colorado’s transportation infrastructure was in mediocre condition, rated C- by the American Society of Civil Engineers.
+That status was generally in line with the grades of our comparison city’s states, where Texas scored a C, and Idaho scored a C-.
+Colorado is also in line with the nation’s grade of C-.1

-- From 2015 and 2019, the proportion of miles driven on poor roads by Colorado Springs drivers decreased from 24% to 17%.
-The 2019 level ranked 3rd among 6 peer communities.
+- In 2022, the proportion of miles driven on poor roads by Colorado Springs drivers was 18%, down from 24% in 2015.
+The 2022 level ranked 4th among 6 peer communities.

-- Colorado Springs commuters lost an average of 48 hours due to traffic in the last full year before the pandemic.
-That ranked tied for 4th among the group of 6 peer cities.
+- Colorado Springs commuters lost an average of 53 hours due to traffic in 2022.
+That ranked 5th among the group of 6 peer cities.

 - Colorado Springs is considered the 38th most walkable large city in the United States